puppetlabs/puppet-docs/source/puppet/3.6/reference/environments.markdown

 * Via each agent node's puppet.conf

 The value from the ENC is authoritative, if it exists.
 If the ENC doesn't specify an environment, the node's config value is used.

+Note that nodes can't be assigned to unconfigured environments.
+If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the puppet master will fail compilation of its catalog.

 ### Via an ENC